wp-plugins/thecartpress/readme.txt

 = Checkout Offering =

-* One-Page Checkout
+* Configurable checkout
 * Checkout without account/Guest Checkout
 * Checkout with account to use address book
-* Create account at beginning of checkout
+* Create account at beginning of checkout.
 * Shopping Cart with tax and shipping estimates
 * Bind to accept the terms of the sale to proceed